 Please click on this link to see the latest Attendance Policy.

-We are writing to all children’s families to emphasise the importance of being in school on time as there have been numerous incidents of some families routinely arriving at school after 8.55am or later and collecting their children after 3.15pm or later.
+We want to emphasise the importance of being in school on time as there have been numerous incidents of some families routinely arriving at school after 8.45am or later and collecting their children after 3.15pm or later.

 It is also very important that children establish good routines and habits in preparation for the rest of their lives.
 Punctuality is a life skill that they need to develop whilst they are young.